Skip to content

 class MLPRegressor(RegressorMixin, BaseKerasEstimator):

-"""A minimal fully-connected multi-layer perceptron for tabular data.
+"""A minimal fully-connected multi-layer perceptron for tabular data."""

 hidden_units: tuple[int, ...] = (64, 64)